Quicklist: Types of Fireplaces

-Wall-mounted fireplaces come in dozens of shapes, styles, and sizes.
+Wall-mounted fireplaces come in dozens of shapes, styles and sizes.
 One popular style these days is the long type which is called a ribbon fireplace.
-You can buy one with a mantel or without a mantel.
+You can buy one with or without a mantel.

 Many people use a wall-mounted fireplace as the focal point of their room.
 It’s a great centerpiece if you don’t have a television.

 A fireplace insert utilizes an already built-in traditional fireplace.